 - The investigator will interview all persons with information relevant to the complaint as identified by the parties, or upon the investigator’s own determination that a particular person(s) has relevant information.

 - If the complaint is filed against an individual, the respondent should be given at least three (3) College business days to review the complaint and any relevant supporting documents and to prepare a written response to the complaint prior to being interviewed by the investigator.
 At the interview, the investigator should provide the respondent an opportunity to respond verbally to the complaint.
 The respondent may also submit the written response to the complaint.
 The respondent may identify additional witnesses or persons with knowledge of relevant facts that the investigator should interview.
 The investigator will determine from this meeting whether additional witness interviews are warranted and if any additional information needs to be gathered or considered.

-- After meeting with relevant parties to the investigation, gathering any additional information or witness statements, and concluding the investigation, the investigator will make a recommendation, in writing to the Director, Compliance Office and the appropriate supervisor or Dean.
+- After meeting with relevant parties to the investigation, gathering any additional information or witness statements, and concluding the investigation, the investigator will make a recommendation, in writing to the Director, Office of Equal Opportunity Compliance, and the appropriate supervisor or Dean.

 - The recommendation will set forth the following: complaint, persons interviewed, documents reviewed, findings, conclusions, and recommendations.
 The investigation of the complaint should be concluded within sixty (60) College business days of the receipt of the complaint.

 - If additional time is needed to complete the investigation, the investigator will notify the complainant and respondent.
 In any event, the investigation is considered “open” until the written final action document is issued.

 - The supervisor or Dean, in consultation with the Director, Office of Equal Opportunity Compliance, will determine the final action to be taken in response to the complaint.
 The Director, Office of Equal Opportunity Compliance, will notify both the complainant and the respondent of the outcome of the investigation, consistent with FERPA.